VriskaSerket51/common-api/README.md

 npm install common-api-ts
 ```

-`common-api-ts` is made by TypeScript, so you don't need to download DefinitelyTyped package.
+`common-api-ts` is made with TypeScript, so you don't need to download DefinitelyTyped package.

 ## How to use